 The patient can return home the same day.
 They may experience some grogginess, soreness, cramping and mild vaginal bleeding.
 This is common on the night of egg pick up or retrieval.
 We prescribe pain medication before the patient is discharged and usually they feel back to normal the next morning.

 After the retrieval, the ovaries remain enlarged for the next several weeks.
 There may be side effects such as mild bloating, abdominal pain or spotting per vaginum which disappear in a few days after the ovum pick up.

 The male partner is expected to provide a semen sample on the day of retrieval which is processed by the embryology laboratory.
 In some cases, a frozen sample can be used, such as when the husband stays abroad or if semen sample from a sperm donor is necessary.
 Intracytoplasmic Sperm Injection or ICSI procedure is carried out on each oocyte in our laboratory and the egg is inseminated with a single sperm..
 On the third or fifth day after the retrieval, we inform the couple about the number of eggs that fertilized and if they choose which developed into day Five embryos or blastocysts.

 If fresh embryo transfer is advised then the procedure is carried out between three and six days after the oocyte retrieval procedure.
-Whether fresh or frozen transfer is to be carried out depends on the retrieval, the number and quality of embryos produced and the patient’s preference.
+Whether the fresh or frozen transfer is to be carried out depends on the retrieval, the number, and quality of embryos produced and the patient’s preference.